 From Architecture To Art: Tosin Oshinowo

-Designer and architect hails from Lagos, Nigeria.
-Her impressive background includes design and architectural degrees from Kingston College in London, a degree in urban design from the Bartlett School of Architecture and curator of the 2nd Lagos Biennial.
+From Lagos, Nigeria.
+Tosin's impressive background includes design and architectural degrees from Kingston College in London, a degree in urban design from the Bartlett School of Architecture and more recently curator of the 2nd Lagos Biennial.
 Ilé Ilà, her Nigeria-based brand, entwines her love for functionality and her Yoruba culture.
 Using her creative design skill, and strong ties to the Lagos arts and culture scene, Tosin designs period statement pieces with African contemporary flair.

 BUILDING A BRAND

 Tosin’s architectural designs often fall in a realm of subdued elegance, dawning crisp white palettes and muted tones with wooden features.
 As the founder of the architectural consulting company, cmD+A, Oshinowo and her team have curated impeccable designs from corporate to creative projects personalized to their clients’ tastes.
 The Maryland Mall in Lagos, Nigeria remains one of her most popular architectural designs.

 While her architectural aesthetic utilizes a minimalistic approach, her furniture design draws on the opposite end of the vibrancy spectrum and is known for its bold, colorful expressions.
 In 2017, Tosin founded Ilé Ilà, meaning “house of lines” in Yoruba, a language spoken by almost 80 million West Africans.
 Her collections are handmade in Lagos incorporating iconic traditional West African fabrics and Nigerian teak wood.